openbtps/btps-node/src/core/authentication/README.md

 # BtpsAuthentication

-A robust TypeScript class that abstracts and simplifies the BTP Authentication flow for servers (SaaS platforms) with static methods for client operations.
+A robust TypeScript class that abstracts and simplifies the BTPS Authentication flow for servers (SaaS platforms) with static methods for client operations.

 ## Overview

-The `BtpsAuthentication` class provides a unified interface for handling BTP authentication flows, supporting server-side operations with static methods for client-side authentication and session refresh.
+The `BtpsAuthentication` class provides a unified interface for handling BTPS authentication flows, supporting server-side operations with static methods for client-side authentication and session refresh.

 ## Features